26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 Without planning ahead of time, people often turn to fast food or impulse buys which are poor financial decisions that also negatively affect their physical health.

-If you do not take the time to think about how you are going to fuel your body throughout the day, you are likely to wait until the last minute and end up making a quick stop for a burger and fries.
-It is easy to buy whatever is immediately accessible when you get hungry, and chances are, it is not healthy.
+If you do not take the time to think about how you will fuel your body throughout the day, you are likely to wait until the last minute and make a quick stop for a burger and fries.
+It is easy to buy whatever is immediately accessible when you get hungry; chances are, it is unhealthy.

-You can prevent this from happening by taking time every Sunday to plan your meals out for the rest of the week.
-Each Sunday, go through your schedule for the week and identify how many meals you will need to eat at home and how many you will need to eat out.
+You can prevent this by taking time every Sunday to plan your meals out for the rest of the week.
+Each Sunday, go through your weekly schedule and identify how many meals you will need to eat at home and how many you will need to eat out.

-There are a lot of resources for learning how to meal plan, but one of the best is a website called Emeals.
-This site offers ideas for your special dietary needs, meal plans, grocery shopping lists, and a simple interface to order groceries from your local supermarket.
+There are many resources for learning how to plan meals, but one of the best is a website called Emeals.
+This site offers ideas for special dietary needs, meal plans, grocery shopping lists, and a simple interface to order groceries from your local supermarket.
 (Read our full review of Emeals here.)

 15. Stick to the List

-When you think about improving your money habits, following a food list may seem obvious.
-How hard is it to make a shopping list and stick to it?
+Following a food list may seem obvious when you consider improving your money habits.
+But how hard is it to make a shopping list and stick to it?

-Creating a habit of only shopping for items that are on your list will help you decrease the likelihood of wasting money on junk food that you don't really need.
-This will help both your wallet and your waistline.
+Creating a habit of only shopping for items on your list will help you decrease the likelihood of wasting money on junk food that you don't need.
+This will help your wallet and your waistline.

-Before you go to the store, look in your refrigerator and review all of the meals that you have planned for the week.
-Make a list of only the items you don't already have in your kitchen so you know you will not end up with excess ingredients or other things that you don't need.
+Before you go to the store, look in your refrigerator and review all the meals you have planned for the week.
+Make a list of only the items you don't already have in your kitchen so you will not end up with excess ingredients or other things you don't need.

-It is also a good tip to never go to the grocery store when you are hungry.
-When you are hungry, you will naturally reach for the foods that are more calorie-dense so your mind will think that your body will get the nutrition that it is craving.
+It is also an excellent tip to never go to the grocery store when you are hungry.
+When you are hungry, you will naturally reach for foods that are more calorie-dense, so your mind will think that your body will get the nutrition that it craves.

 You are unlikely to reach for a head of lettuce over a piece of pizza in the grocery store if you haven't eaten in hours.